-The Florida Fish and Wildlife Conservation Commission presently maintains a licensing application system and lottery system related to limited-harvest programs, such as FWC's statewide alligator hunt permit and goliath grouper limited harvest program.
+The Florida Fish and Wildlife Conservation Commission presently maintains a licensing application system related to limited-harvest programs.
 Upon request, FWC can provide a file to NOAA Fisheries with all applications submitted for this Study Fleet.

 Recreational catch and discard data